Ifeo-A/Android-Project-Template-Renamer-Script/README.md

 [pyinstaller options](https://pyinstaller.org/en/v5.7.0/usage.html?highlight=target_arch#cmdoption-target-architecture
 )
 ----------
-pyinstaller command to compile for Mac M1
+pyinstaller command to compile for Mac M1  (Need to run this on a Mac computer)
 ```angular2html
 pyinstaller main.py --target-arch arm64 --distpath ./macM1Dist -y
 ```

-pyinstaller command to compile for Mac Intel
+pyinstaller command to compile for Mac Intel (Need to run this on a Mac computer)
 ```
 pyinstaller main.py --target-arch x86_64 --distpath ./macIntelDist -y
 ```

-pyinstaller command to compile for windows
+pyinstaller command to compile for windows (Need to run this on a Windows computer)
 ```
 pyinstaller main.py --distpath ./windowsDist -y
 ```